Text source: Wallace Revells

 What are their needs?

-Every location throughout the world needs clear and concise expositional teaching from the Bible.
+Like any other location in the world, it is possible that other beliefs and even superstitions have been incorporated into the religious practices of the people.
+Every location throughout the world needs clear and concise expositional teaching of the Bible.
 Any people, nation, or belief system can drift from the true teaching of the Bible over time.
-Fiji, like any other nation, will benefit from persistent Bible teaching reminding them of the true message from scripture as it was originally recorded.
+Puerto Rico will benefit from persistent Bible teaching reminding them of the true message from scripture as it was originally recorded.
+Another helpful practice is to train the trainers where missionaries can supplement the knowledge and materials used by local believers to teach their countrymen.
+It should also be kept in mind that learning from the locals can be a great opportunity for the missionaries as well.

-Bibles, teaching materials, and raw material supplies can be valuable gifts for people in remote areas since access to these supplies can be limited.
+Bibles, teaching materials, and raw material supplies can be valuable gifts for people in remote areas since access to these supplies can have limited availability.

 * Pray for God to call this people group to Himself

-* Pray for God to invigorate His people on the islands to accomplish His work
+* Pray for God to invigorate His people on the island to accomplish His work

 * Pray for the opportunity to reach out to other islands in the region